learn-co-students/create-digital-ocean-webserver-readme-sgharms-test-webdev-fund/README.md

 then use `scp` to put it on the remote server.
 Exploration is healthy when learning this stuff!

-## ADVANCED: Synchronizing Directories
+## Synchronizing Directories and All Their Subdirectories

-As we build more complex sites, we might want to synchronize whole directories instead of one-file-at-a-time.
+As we build more complex sites, we might want to synchronize whole directories and their subdirectories (a fancy term for this is "recursively") instead of one-file-at-a-time.
 For this we can use a tool called `rsync` that "rides on top of" the SFTP/SCP layer. `rsync` will do some housekeeping for you before basically doing what we just did by hand.

 In this lesson we've provided a slightly more complex site in the `complex_site` directory.
 Here's how we "synchronize" it to our remote,